upul/Behavioral-Cloning/README.md

 # Self-Driving Car Engineer Nanodegree
 # Deep Learning
-## Project: Behavioral Cloning: Navigating a Car in a Simulator
+## Behavioral Cloning: Navigating a Car in a Simulator

 ### Overview